pmokeefe/NotOnly/README.md

 # NotOnly
-NotOnly nothing is better than nothing.
+NotOnly Nothing is better than Nothing.